New Moon on

 Moon before ascending node

-11 days after descending node on 5 December 2009 at 03:18 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following 2 days, until the lunar orbit crosses from South to North in ascending node on 18 December 2009 at 16:41 in ♑ Capricorn.
+11 days after descending node on 5 December 2009 at 03:18 in ♋ Cancer the Moon is positioned south of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from South to North in ascending node on 18 December 2009 at 16:41 in ♑ Capricorn.

 Moon at southern standstill

 At 02:38 the Moon is meeting its standstill point to reach South declination of ∠-25.769°.
 This is the year's southernmost lunar standstill of 2009.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠25.787° at the point of next standstill in ♊ Gemini on 30 December 2009 at 10:09.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠25.787° at the point of next northern standstill in ♊ Gemini on 30 December 2009 at 10:09.

 Sun-Moon-Earth syzygy